davidecattabriga/LearningGit/README.md

 # LearningGit
-My first repository on GitHub
+My first repository on GitHub, created to learn how to use git